 Mel is the numbers man, the guru of finances, the brain of economics, the salesman of all times, the man with the plan, the whip behind the whole office.
 If there is a vacuum anywhere to be filled, he’ll find it, or if there is a deal, he’ll seal it.
 It is his professional expertise that enables No Greater Joy to continue to offer low prices and still put thousands of dollars into missions each month.
 I have often wished I knew half of what he knows in finances.

 And, then there is me, oldest son of Mike and Debi Pearl.
 I am not on staff at No Greater Joy, but am often here.
-When I am not writing, which is most of the time, I am either building things back here at No Greater Joy, working with my wife Lori at our own business, PearlOutdoors.com, or I’m out in the woods.
+When I am not writing, which is most of the time, I am either building things back here at No Greater Joy, working at my own business, PearlOutdoors.com, or I’m out in the woods.

 Dad and Mom would love to be able to invite all of you to come by to visit us sometime, but that is not possible if we are going to continue to do what we do best―minister.
 When they are not off ministering at churches or seminars, which is most of the time, Dad and Mom like to be together, just the two of them.
 They shut the door on us kids when we were young, and they still run us off now so they can do whatever it is that “old people” still do.
 Beats me!
 Talking about old people, here’s Dad―you know all he does.